39 Daily Money Affirmations for Financial Abundance

 30. There are no limits to the amount of money I can make.

-31. I can profit off of my skills.
+31. I can profit from my skills.

 32. I’m happy to pay my bills for all they provide me.